 - What can I do if I’m having CPAP issues?

 MySleepVillage Community Centers and Sleep ForumsOn top of these resources, the MySleepVillage is also designed to have community centers, which will serve as live forums.
 These community centers will have meetings for different groups of people with similar sleep disorders and complications.
 They’ll also provide opportunities for regular Q&As with experts in non-threatening settings, and without the costs associated with making an appointment with your personal care provider.
 “The goal of the MySleepVillage is to let the patient be the boss of the equation,” said Dr. Khosla.
 She noted the American healthcare system’s tendency to focus on the physician’s timeline and schedule, as healthcare professionals are stretched ever more thinly and hiring is more complicated than ever.
 This puts the doctor’s timeline ahead of a patients, and MySleepVillage is aimed to flip the script.
 “The Village is all about partnering with a patient.
 If they feel that they need more time before they’re ready for a visit, it may be more about education,” she added.
 The goal is creating a patient-friendly experience.
 Dr. Khosla noted that the site is primarily built for people the medical world has failed.
 If you follow the typical path, get on your CPAP, and see success, Dr. Khosla said that this site isn’t necessarily for you.
 But, if patients have a diagnosis of OSA and have challenges with therapy, education can be crucial.
 In an ideal world, Dr. Khosla imagines the community centers will have weekly topics of discussion, but also more forums for detailed, unique questions.

 The Launch is ComingEven thoughMySleepVillage was a Change Agents award second-place winner, there are still hurdles to overcome before the site can officially launch.
 You can sign up to receive an email alert when it goes live on their tentative site, but the resources and community center forums are not yet ready for launch.
 That day can’t come soon enough for Dr. Khosla and the team.
 As you can tell from her dedication both professionally with the North Dakota Center for Sleep, a MedBridge Healthcare affiliate, and as a volunteer with the AASM (Talking Sleep and various committees), and the Dakota Sleep Society, Dr. Seema Khosla is doing everything she can to improve the sleep quality of patients everywhere.
 Why?
 The same reason we all work in this business.

 “Sleep is not something that only some people need,” she said.
 “Everybody needs to sleep.
 Even if you don’t have a sleep disorder, I think it’s beneficial for all people to have some guidance on how to sleep better.”Thanks to Dr. Khosla for taking the time to meet with our team and discuss a variety of entertaining topics in this month’s sleep story.
 It was one of our favorites so far.
-To read any of our other articles, click one of the links below:
+To read any of our other stories, click one of the links below: